-Gigi’s Easy Stuffing Recipe + Video
+Gigi’s Easy Stuffing Recipe (Traditional Thanksgiving) + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

 This easy stuffing recipe is just like the one grandma used to make.
 Make it with homemade bread cubes or a seasoned mix from the store!
+Don’t miss this classic stuffing recipe – perfect for Thanksgiving Day, Christmas, or anytime that craving hits.

 Easy Stuffing Recipe

-Sometimes the simplest recipes are the best, and this one is no exception!
 Toasty bread cubes are combined with sausage, bacon, eggs, and a handful of spices for a classic, comforting dish.

 If you want to spice up this easy sausage stuffing, try my crockpot version with fresh herbs like rosemary and sage.
 Or, get a little adventurous and add some apples and cranberries!

-Don’t forget to look through more of my easy Thanksgiving sides to round out your meal.
 There are even some make-ahead tips so you can spend less time in the kitchen and more time with your guests.

 I even have Gigi’s apple salad that makes the perfect dessert!